ystia/yorc/doc/secured.rst

 To run Janus in secured mode, the following issues have to be addressed:

 * Setup a secured Consul cluster
-* Setap a secured OpenStack cloud
+* Setup a secured OpenStack cloud
 * Setup a secured Janus server and configure it to use a secured Consul client and the secured OpenStack
 * Setup Alien4Cloud security and configure it to use the secured Janus server